alejontnu/am-robot/README.md

 - Automatic build area level detection and non-level compensation
 - Visualization of tool-path trajectories and bed level mesh
 - Generalization of tool and robot choice (Still needs work)
-- Non-realtime syncronization of tool to robot (Planned for real-time)
+- Non-realtime syncronization of tool to robot

 ## Getting started
 ```